ghostdogpr/caliban/vuepress/docs/docs/adapters.md

 The `QuickAdapter` exposes the following methods that allow you to customize the server or apply middleware to the routes:

 - `configure` which takes a `Configurator[R]` [similar to the tapir-based adapters](adapters.md#built-in-tapir-adapters)
-- `handler` which returns a `RequestHandler[R, Response]` which allows to apply middleware to the API routes.
+- `handlers` which returns a `QuickHandlers[R]` which contains individual handlers to manually construct routes.
   Note that this handler is only for the api routes.
 To construct the graphiql handler use `caliban.GraphiQLHandler.handler`.

 For more info on customization and middleware, check out the [adapter examples](https://github.com/ghostdogpr/caliban/tree/series/2.x/examples/src/main/scala/example/quick)!